markolalovic/latent2likert/README.md

 <img src="figures/example-1.png" alt="Example 1." width="800">

 By default, the function `rLikert` generates symmetrically distributed responses from a standard normal distribution.
 Also by default, it is using the 5-point Likert scale.
-We can set the number of possible responses by setting the "levels" parameter; e.g. for 10-point Likert scale by setting `levels = 10`.
+We can set the number of possible responses by setting the "levels" parameter; e.g. for a 10-point Likert scale by setting `levels = 10`.

-By increasing the sample size (and number of levels), the sampling distribution converges to a normal distribution.
+By increasing the sample size (and a number of levels), the sampling distribution converges to a normal distribution.
 We can observe this by increasing the sample size to a million and levels to 100 (the number of items = 1 by default):

 ```R